 In 2011-2012, Shattenkirk’s teammate Alex Pietrangelo was even more exceptional in offensive production.
 He had a +10 takeaway/giveaway ratio and finished with 51 points.
 He also started in the D-zone 47.2% of the time (finished in the O-Zone 53.3% of the time).
 His ability to take the puck away and transition the play factored in to his high point production and good plus minus.

 Keep in mind, that this is not the be-all end-all.
 All I’m saying is that looking at a player’s ability to take the puck away with efficiency, if he has a high-ish D-Zone start% (40% or higher), can lead to scoring opportunities like 3 on 2s, or at the very least get the puck out of the zone and avoid a hit to the wrong side of the +/- column.

 This section is a little bit more confusing than the other two, so I’ll simplify everything I just said in reference to O/D start/finish%

 - The easiest thing to do is to look for players playing first or second-line minutes that start frequently – > 55% of the time – in the offensive zone.
 These are the top players that are being put in optimal positions to produce.

 - The second thing you should do is look at takeaway efficiency and defensive zone start%.
 This will give you an idea of the players who are able to transition the game quickly and can avoid, at the very least, having a bad plus/minus rating.

 There are people much smarter than I currently developing more and more metrics for hockey.
 For now, most of these applications factor in to how a team is coached and constructed rather than fantasy production.
-However, there are indicators you can follow using things like PDO, On-Ice Corsi and O/D Start/Finish%.
+However, you can follow indicators using PDO, On-Ice Corsi and O/D Start/Finish%.

 Advanced-stats sites to visit: